SarveshwarSenthilKumar/SarveshwarSenthilKumar/README.md

 ## About Me

 I'm Sarveshwar Senthil Kumar, a software developer based in Mississauga, Ontario, Canada.
-I specialize in full-stack development, particularly using **Flask** and **Django**, but I'm also constantly exploring new technologies and frameworks.
+I specialize in full-stack development, particularly using **Flask**, but I'm also constantly exploring new technologies and frameworks.
 I am a strong advocate for **open-source** development and **collaboration**.

 ### My Journey